 One other consideration is that you will pay a 3 percent fee for each balance transfer, even during that introductory 0 percent period.
 Sure, you could still stand to save money in the long haul since you won't be paying interest during the intro period, but there are cards available that offer 0 percent intro periods without a balance transfer fee.

 We've mentioned Chase Freedom Unlimited® already, but let's really dig into how these cards compare.
-First of all, Chase Freedom Unlimited® cardholders earn 1.5 percent cash back, the same base percentage as PenFed Power Cash Rewards Visa Signature® Card members but without any option to up that earn rate to 2 percent like you can with the Penfed card.
+First of all, new Chase Freedom Unlimited® cardholders earn 3% cash back on all purchases up to $20,000 spent in the first year and then an ongoing and unlimited 1.5 percent cash back going forward.
+That means that after that first $20,000 spent in the first year, Chase Freedom Unlimited® cardholders will earn the same base percentage as PenFed Power Cash Rewards Visa Signature® Card members but without any option to up that earn rate to 2 percent like you can with the Penfed card.

-Chase Freedom Unlimited®'s intro offer is better at $150 cash back after spending $500 within the first three months (as compared to Penfed's $100 statement credit after $1,500 spent), and new cardholders can take advantage of 0 percent APR on balance transfers AND purchases for 15 month (17.24 - 25.99% Variable), so longer than with the Penfed card and for both balance transfers and purchases.
+Chase Freedom Unlimited® cardholders can take advantage of 0 percent intro APR on balance transfers AND purchases for 15 months (17.24% - 25.99% Variable), so longer than with the Penfed card and for both balance transfers and purchases.

 Lastly, if you plan to travel abroad with your card, you'll want to go with the PenFed Power Cash Rewards Visa Signature® Card as Chase Freedom Unlimited® charges a 3 percent foreign transaction fee on all overseas purchases.